orpiske/smart-pc-control/README.md

 Then, configure the daemon on the host you want to shut down (the one that will be turned off when you flip the switch on the iPhone/iPad).
 To do so edit the file `/etc/sysconfig/smart-pc-control-power.sh`.

+*Note*: you can use the template file installed at `/etc/sysconfig/smart-pc-control-power.sh.set-me-up` and then save it as `/etc/sysconfig/smart-pc-control-power.sh`.

 For this host you only need to set the address of the MQTT broker:

 ```shell